rdonnelly/rdonnelly.github.io/_posts/2016-05-01-spotlight-lokuu.md

 ---
 layout: post
-title: 'Project Spotlight: Lokuu'
+title: 'Project: Lokuu'
 date: '2016-05-01T00:00:00-05:00'
 cover: /images/posts/lokuu.jpg
 tags:
+- portfolio
 - spotlight
-- portfolio
 - lokuu
 ---
 I'm going to be adding some new posts here on my blog that take a look at some of the projects I've worked on in the past.
 The idea here is to show some skills and talk about the design, engineering, or general thought process when creating something.
 I'll probably be changing up the format as time goes on, so it'll be a learning process for everyone.